Most of us are familiar with Kenny Rogers’ song “The Gambler”.

 For example, I worked at a durable medical equipment company where a new salesperson was assigned the “garbage” accounts by a senior sales rep. The senior rep had enough on his plate, so he figured he didn’t have anything to lose by dumping his crappy accounts on the new guy.

 Did the new guy cry?
 Hell no. He worked the accounts and ended up getting one of the largest orders in the company’s history from an account that everyone thought was dead.
-Furthermore, the new guy blew his quarterly quota out of the water, and ended up gaining the respect of his colleagues and the owner.
+Furthermore, the new guy blew his quarterly quota out of the water and ended up gaining the respect of his colleagues and the owner.

 Garbage in is not always garbage out.

 3).
 Do you have great support from your Marketing Department?
 Has your employer finally weeded out the deadwood and hired better marketing professionals?
-Are you seeing an uptick in social media activity on Twitter, Facebook and other sites?
+Are you seeing an uptick in social media activity on Twitter, Facebook, and other sites?
 Is your Marketing Department publishing quality content on your company’s website to draw in more prospects?
 Are you seeing an increase in your company’s trade show attendance?
 Are you receiving a better list of prospects to contact?
-Maybe the real reason why the prior salesperson didn’t do well was because he didn’t have good support from his Marketing Department.
+Maybe the real reason why the prior salesperson didn’t do well was that he didn’t have good support from his Marketing Department.
 If your employer is finally waking up to that fact, you should stick around and ripe the awards of their efforts.

 I once worked for a small publishing company where the marketing director worked remotely out-of-state.
 While she had all of the job skills, she was spending most of her time doing freelancing work for other companies.
 Frustrated and angry, my employer finally canned her and hired a new marketing director.
 After that, our marketing efforts slowly started to turn around.
 Like my colleagues, my sales began to pick up with a new marketing professional in place.